-Ty is our summertime Editorial Assistant and a current student of Linguistics at San Francisco State University.
+Ty is our seasonal Editorial Assistant and a student of Linguistics at San Francisco State University.
+During his time at SF State he also has studied at the CS University Florence in Italy and the University of Amsterdam.
 At the office he helps out with scheduling, proofreading, contracts, prospecting, coffee-getting, editing, and smiling.
 Outside of the office he speaks fluent English and Italian, with a proficiency in French, basic German (and has Spanish, Portuguese, and Dutch on his to-do list).
 He is an aspiring writer who has been a winner in a national writing competition, and has worked for publications such as Patch.com and at university-level newspapers.
 After graduation he hopes to work in the publishing industry while writing his own novels.

 Superpower //All things legal